Pronouncing Welsh Place Names

 thlann vyre pooth gwinn gith gogg-erra kweern drobbooth lann tuss-ill-yo goggo gauk

-The following list of place name elements might help make your map reading a little easier:
+The following list of place name elements will help make your map reading a little easier:

 Place Name Elements

 |bach or fach||small||Felinfach||velin-vach|

 |bont or pont||bridge||Pontnewydd||pont-neh-with|

 |fawr or mawr||big||Fforest Fawr||forest vowr (rhymes with hour)|

 |Llwybr Cyhoeddus||Public Footpath||thlooy-beer kahoy-this|

 |Dim ...||No ...||dim ...|